Dollar dips on profit taking as ex-Trump campaign manager faces charges

 The dollar enjoyed its best week of the year last week and the risk-off environment Monday was prompting traders to sell the greenback and take those gains, Harajli said.

-The day's risk aversion lifted the Japanese yen JPY=, often sought in times of geopolitical uncertainty, against the greenback.
+The day’s risk aversion lifted the Japanese yen, often sought in times of geopolitical uncertainty, against the greenback.
 The dollar fell to a one-week low against the yen of 113.04 yen.

-The euro EUR= gained 0.25 percent against the dollar, bouncing back from a three-month low touched Friday.
+The euro gained 0.25 percent against the dollar, bouncing back from a three-month low touched Friday.

 The dollar also was weighed down by news that Trump is likely to announce Fed Governor Jerome Powell as the next Fed chief later this week.
 Powell is seen as wanting U.S. interest rates to be lower than do Kevin Warsh or John Taylor, the other two names said to be in consideration.